 How to Diffuse LED Light Strips?

-Light strips are a great way to bring a strong line of light along edges, and are perfect for kitchens, however with the way Hue light strips work, you usually find spots of lights from the LED’s themselves instead of a nice glow which is certainly what you want when running them along kitchen units.
+Light strips are a great way to bring a strong line of light along edges of units and cupboards, and are perfect for kitchens.
+However, with the way Hue light strips work, you usually find spots of lights from the LED’s themselves instead of a nice glow which is certainly what you want when running them along kitchen units.

 There are many options on the market where you can buy a diffuser tube, a plastic or aluminium tube that is usually solid on one side, you then have a cover for this which is the diffuser, a slightly opac white section that allows light through while stopping the strong spots of light to shine through diffusing the light so you get a glow.